 What Is Scleritis?

-In almost half of all cases, scleritis is associated with an underlying autoimmune disorder such as rheumatoid arthritis.
+In almost half of all cases, scleritis is associated with an underlying autoimmune disease such as rheumatoid arthritis.

 There are two main types of scleritis: anterior and posterior.

-Anterior scleritis, the most common type, affects the front portion of the sclera.
+Anterior scleritis, the most common type, affects the front part of the sclera.
 There are three types of anterior scleritis:

-- Diffuse scleritis is the most common type and fortunately the most treatable.
-This type displays widespread redness and inflammation throughout the whole or a portion of the front portion of the sclera.
+- Diffuse scleritis is the most common type and the most treatable.
+This type causes widespread redness and inflammation throughout the whole or a portion of the front portion of the sclera.

-- Nodular scleritis, is characterized by the presence of nodules or bumps, often tender to the touch, on the surface of the eye.
+- Nodular scleritis, is known for nodules or bumps, often tender to the touch, on the surface of the eye.

 - Necrotizing scleritis is the most severe form of anterior scleritis.
-It has the ability to destroy scleral tissues and in rare cases may lead to loss of the eye(s).
-This form is typically characterized by extreme pain and tenderness (although a rare form can occur without pain).
+It can destroy scleral tissues and in rare cases may lead to loss of the eye(s).
+This form can cause extreme pain and tenderness (although a rare form can occur without pain).

-Posterior scleritis, the rarer form, affects the back portion of the eye and often is not related to an underlying systemic disorder.
+Posterior scleritis, the rarer form, affects the back part of the eye.
+It is often not related to an automimmune disease.
 Posterior scleritis can develop on its own or with the anterior form of scleritis.
-People with this form of scleritis may have pain and tenderness.
+People with this type of scleritis may have pain and tenderness.
 This form can cause complications resulting in retinal detachment and angle-closure glaucoma.